h4ck3rk3y/h4ck3rk3y.github.io/_posts/2016-12-04-getting-started-with-nmap.md

 - The *HACKING* file for new developers.
 It talks about how to contribute for upcoming developers.
 Find it [here](https://github.com/nmap/nmap/blob/master/HACKING).
 - A file that walks you through the code base and explains what exists and why it exists.
 Again on [Secwiki](https://secwiki.org/w/Nmap/Code_walkthrough).
 - As linked earlier the [coding standards page](https://secwiki.org/w/Nmap/Code_Standards).

+**Updated 16th December 2016 20:05**.
+Thank you Fyodor for your valuable suggestions.